-Shiller, a Nobel Prize-winner who co-created the Case-Shiller Index of home prices, correctly warned during the housing bubble that prices could fall.
+Shiller, a Nobel Prize-winner who co-created the Case-Shiller Index of home prices, warned that prices would fall during the housing bubble.

 Indeed, prices are declining in a few pockets of the country.
-In Silicon Valley, where the price tag on a typical home tops $1.2 million, the median price dropped 4.6 percent from the third quarter of 2018 to the third quarter of 2019, according to NAR.
+In Silicon Valley, where the price tag on a typical home tops $1.2 million, the median price dropped 4.6% from the third quarter of 2018 to the third quarter of 2019, according to NAR.

 That’s not the only costly market where prices are in retreat.
-In San Francisco, sales prices were down 2.5 percent.
-In San Diego, they fell 0.8 percent.
+In San Francisco, sales prices were down 2.5%.
+In San Diego, they fell 0.8%.
 Housing economists say California prices simply rose too far too fast.

 “A lot of markets are hitting a bit of an affordability ceiling,” Tucker says.
 “Prices couldn’t rise much further without getting completely out of the reach of most first-time buyers.”

 In a few other instances, weak local economies created a drag on home values.
-In Peoria, Ill., the median price fell 5.9 percent, NAR says.
-In Elmira, N.Y., prices were off 5.3 percent.
-In Cumberland, Md., they dropped 4.5 percent.
+In Peoria, Illinois, the median price fell 5.9%, NAR says.
+In Elmira, New York, prices were off 5.3%.
+In Cumberland, Maryland, they dropped 4.5%.

 For much of America, however, homeowners can expect a soft landing rather than a crash, says Ken Johnson, a real estate economist at Florida Atlantic University and co-creator of the Beracha, Hardin & Johnson Buy Vs. Rent Index.

 “There’s just no reason to expect declines in most markets,” Johnson says.
 “It’s far more likely that we’re going to see a slowdown in appreciation.
-We shouldn’t expect to see that 5, 6, 7, 8 percent appreciation.”
+We shouldn’t expect to see that 5, 6, 7, 8% appreciation.”

 That slowdown is something of a head-scratcher.
 After all, the housing market has many supply-and-demand tailwinds at its back.
-The U.S. unemployment rate stood at a rock-bottom 3.6 percent in October 2019 – and, of course, steady paychecks embolden renters to become owners.
+The U.S. unemployment rate stood at a rock-bottom 3.6% in October 2019 — and, of course, steady paychecks embolden renters to become first-time owners.

-Meanwhile, the stock market hit record highs in November, and mortgage rates remained near historic lows.
-What’s more, the massive millennial generation finally is in a financial position to buy.
+Meanwhile, the stock market hit record highs in November 2019, and mortgage rates remained near historic lows.
+What’s more, the massive millennial generation is finally in a financial position to buy.

 “There is a big surge of population of people right around age 30,” Tucker says.
 “That’s the age at which there’s the steepest transition to homeownership.”

 Millennials, the generation born from 1981 to 1998, carry hefty student debts.
 And many members of the generation entered their working years amid a difficult job market.
-Despite those hurdles, millennials made up 37 percent of home buyers in 2019, NAR says.
+Despite those hurdles, millennials made up 37% of homebuyers in 2019, NAR says.